-The Scripture says very plainly, "There hath no temptation taken you but such as is common to man" (1 Cor.
+The Scripture says very plainly, "No temptation has overtaken you except such as is common to man" (1 Cor.
 10:13).
 Any situation you find yourself in is not only experienced by others, but it is a common experience to us all.
 This is very important to understand.
 If Satan can make you believe your situation is unique, then you automatically exempt yourself from all help that is available.
 Regardless of how others attempt to help, you remain beyond their reach because, in your mind, they haven't experienced your loss and therefore can't understand or help you.
 That isn't true.